Background Image: The Old Homestead by Ron W. G.

-I was born Linda Sue Richardson on January 7, 1946, to Bert and Helen Richardson in Richmond, Indiana, near the Ohio border.
-I grew up about eight miles south of Richmond in a rustic setting; we lived “out in the country,” as we always told city folks.
+Born Linda Sue Richardson on January 7, 1946, to Bert and Helen Richardson in Richmond, Indiana, I grew up about eight miles south of Richmond in a rustic setting not too far from the Ohio border.
 After graduating from Centerville Senior High School in Centerville, Indiana, in 1964, I completed my baccalaureate degree with a major in German at Miami University, Oxford, Ohio, in 1967.
-In November 1987, I completed a PhD with a concentration in British, American, and World Literature with a cognate in Rhetoric/Composition at Ball State University, Muncie, Indiana.

-After completing the PhD degree in British, American, and World Literature with a cognate in Rhetoric/Composition at Ball State University in 1987, I taught English composition in the English Department at BSU as a contractual assistant professor from 1987 until 1999.
+After completing the PhD degree in British, American, and World literature with a cognate in rhetoric/composition at Ball State University in 1987, I taught English composition, honors humanities, and poetry writing in the English department at BSU as a contractual assistant professor from 1987 until 1999.

-I have published poems in many literary journals, including Sonoma Mandala, Rattle, and The Bellingham Review.
-I have published three books of poems: Singing in Soul Silence: Voices of Faith, Command Performance: Singing for God & Guru, and Turtle Woman & Other Poems, and a book of fables titled Jiggery-Jee’s Eden Valley Stories.
+I have published my original poems in a handful of literary journals, including Sonoma Mandala, Rattle, and The Bellingham Review.
+I have published four books of poems: Singing in Soul Silence, Command Performance, and Turtle Woman & Other Poems, and At the End of the Road, and a book of fables titled Jiggery-Jee’s Eden Valley Stories.

 I published my first cookbook in the spring of 2013, titled The Rustic Veggie-Table: 100 Vegan Recipes.
-I am working on a second cookbook and a fourth book of poems.
+I am working on a second cookbook and her fifth book of poems.

 My Spiritual Journey